Your shower floor can get grimy from all the bacteria, soaps, and shampoos that you expose it to daily.

-Soap scum and watermarks are often difficult to get off, and can make your shower look filthy.
+Removing soap scum and watermarks is often tricky and can make your shower look filthy.
 If you have some white vinegar in the pantry, you can easily use it to cut through the grime.
 Because of the acid in vinegar, it is superb at removing grease and oils.

 Pour a generous amount of vinegar over the stains and allow it to sit for a couple of minutes.
 Then use a sponge or brush to scrub the marks off.
 Rinse once you’re pleased with the results.

-You can use hydrogen peroxide, which is a mild bleach, to restore the white surface.
+You can use hydrogen peroxide, which is a mild bleach, to restore the white surface and eliminate dark stains.
 However, it’s not a one-minute fix, so make sure no one needs the shower until the next day.

-If you’re not dealing with hard watermarks, but still see stains, making a baking soda paste could work.
-Baking soda effectively cuts through stains such as soap scum.
+If you’re not dealing with hard watermarks but still see stains, a baking soda paste could work.
+Baking soda effectively cleans stains like soap scum.

 Make a paste with equal amounts of baking soda and water.
 Cover the stains and allow it an hour or two to work.
 Scrub using a sponge or brush until the marks give in.
 Then rinse with water and dry the area (2).